aurelienroux/react-api/README.md

 - UI has been partially done with [Material UI lib][mat-ui]
 - Unit tests have been done with [Jest][jest] and [Enzyme][enzyme]
 - a [local json][json-server] server is available and can be run from the server folder with `json-server --watch db.json` to simulate API calls

-For unit testing, I was only able to test the Components generation and create snapshots for comparison.
-For some reasons, I wasn't able to simulate DOM manipulation with Enzyme, as node targeting was always returning empty, even if debugging the test would show me the generated markup from Enzyme shallow or react-renderer create function...
-Have it been working, I would have created mock functions with [Jest spies][jest-spies] and would have tested it with [Expect methods][expect-methods]. \
-Also, I decided to play a little with [React Hooks][react-hooks] and worked with **useEffect** and **useState**.
-As a consequence, there are no Class Components in the project, only Functional Components with state. \
-As for the UI, I went for [Material UI lib][mat-ui] but it created a lot of extra markup and some components have become pretty big because of that.
-On a small project like this, I'd choose [Evergreen UI][evergreen-ui] next time as it is more lightweight in my opinion.

 ---